kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 Assuming we use the recommended plan of declarative validation operating on versioned types, the internal type will no longer be responsible for validation.

-If we were to convert from the internal back to the version of the API request for validation, we would introduce one additional conversion.
+We will convert from the internal back to the version of the API request for validation introducing one additional conversion.
 If we make this an "unsafe" conversion, then it will be low cost for the vast majority of requests.

 We will benchmark this approach and plan to use it for beta.

-Long term, we could do better:
+**NOTE**: Long term, it is possible that we could make one of versioned types be the hub type:

 Since the internal type will no longer be used for validation, it becomes a lot less important.
 It is still important to have a hub type.
 But why not pick one of the versioned types to be the hub type?
 The vast majority of APIs only have one version anyway.
 The obvious candidate version to choose for the hub version would be the preferred storage version.